eumetsat/MetopDatasets.jl/docs/src/python.md

 print(np.max(record_start_time))
 ```

 It is also possible to just load a slice of a variable.
-The IASI spectrum for an entire orbit is around 3 GB but we can easily load a subset into memory.
+The size of the IASI spectra of an entire orbit is around 2 GB but we can easily load a subset into memory.
 ```python
 spectra_index = 2300
 single_channel_slice = ds["gs1cspect"][spectra_index,:,:,0:10]